 In short, yes!
 Non-branded keywords that point to Unbounce landing pages have higher average Landing Page Experience scores than non-branded keywords that point to client websites.

-The data, taken from a cross-section of accounts and controlling for many variables, show that Unbounce landing pages can help improve AdWords Quality Score.
+The data, taken from a cross-section of accounts and controlling for many variables, show that Unbounce landing pages can help improve Google Ads Quality Score.

 Landing pages are, by design, more relevant to the search keywords and have a highly-targeted call to action.
 This enhances the user experience, increases engagement, and improves the likelihood of getting a conversion.